Why silos belong on the farm, not in the data centre

 In the new enterprise, tier 1 and 2 storage ceases to be relevant.
 Data needs to be always on and available.
 Reliability should be configurable and exceptional for all data.

-Doesn’t it make sense that your absolutely business critical Oracle database should have up to eight Live Instances – perhaps two locally, two in a remote data centre, one in a DR site and maybe an additional one instance in say AWS, Azure and Google each.
+Doesn't it make sense that your absolutely business critical Oracle database should have up to eight Live Instances – perhaps two locally, two in a remote data center, one in a DR site and maybe an additional one instance in say AWS, Azure and Google each.

 If one Live Instance fails, another takes over instantly.
 They are not copies of data – they are actual, real Live Instances.
 You would need to lose all Live Instances at the same time to suffer downtime.